zkyseu/PPlanedet/README.md

 ## News
 <ul class="nobull">
+  <li>[2022-12-23] : We reproduce the ERFNet and the weight will be released in the following days.
+We also support the visualization of the segmentation results and code is shown in detect.py
   <li>[2022-12-19] :fire: Versionv3 has been released.
 In this version, we reproduce the <a href="https://github.com/zkyseu/PPlanedet/tree/v3/configs/ufld">UFLD</a> and the pretrain weight is available.
   <li>[2022-12-14] : We release versionv2.
 Compared with v1, v2 is achieved by Hook instead of being built upon Paddleseg.
 With v2, we can obtain a better SCNN with 95% accuracy on Tusimple dataset.
 It should be noticed that we only spent 30 epochs to achieve this result.
 Pretrain weight is available.
   <li>[2022-12-4] : We release the inference/demo code.
 You can directly test our model.